vespa-engine/documentation/en/faq.md

 Finally, use the `.idealstate.merge_bucket.pending` metric to track progress - when 0, there are no more data syncing operations - see [monitor distance to ideal state](operations/admin-procedures.html#monitor-distance-to-ideal-state).
+Nodes will work as normal during data sync, and query coverage will be the same.
+Nodes will be busier, though.

 {:.faq-section}